ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 - The owner must not be changed
 - The NFT stays with the vault

-When the redeem redeemer is called:
+When the redeem redeemer is called:Closing a vault only needs to enforce that the NFT is burned.

 - The NFT must be burned